 In an age of democratic decline and persecution and discrimination, it is particularly important to draw attention to historic breakthroughs and the struggles that preceded them.
 This year it is one hundred years since women’s suffrage in Sweden was introduced – given that one was over 23 and did not belong to the category of beneficiaries, criminalized, untaxable, refugee, non-binary… or were hindered for practical reasons, a total of almost half the population if we include the men in these groups.

 Yes, the image of the achievements of formal democracy has changed over time.
-Not very long ago, renowned historians stated that in 1909 the wealth lines were abolished by which universal and equal suffrage were introduced.
-The fact that the women’s category was still excluded was rather seen as another issue, a subject of its choosing that was not a public issue.
+Not very long ago, renowned historians stated that in 1909 the wealth lines were abolished by which universal and equal suffrage was introduced.
+The fact that the women’s category was still excluded was rather seen as a different topic and not as a public issue.
 Similarly with the restrictions for minority groups, which could at its best be considered a note in the margins.

 Such telling of history does not pass without critique today.
 So how did the image of representative democratic developments change in the narratives of historians and the media?
 And what led to the category of women once winning the right to vote?
 Was it the ruling men who suddenly realized their unjust possession of power and gave the right to vote as a gift?
 Or was the democratic breakthrough rather preceded by many decades of hard-fought struggle against a stubborn resistance with much to be gained by preserving the status quo?